 Congruent and similar shapes

-3. The three angles of the first triangle are equal to the three angles of the second triangle (the SSS rule: Side Side Side).
+The three sides of the first triangle are equal to the three sides of the second triangle (the SSS rule: Side Side Side).

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.